 |

-The EUROHAZCON study showed a 33% increase in risk of non-chromosomal anomalies near
+The EUROHAZCON study showed a 33% increase in risk of non-chromosomal anomalies near hazardous waste

 Also, a summary of the article can be found here.